mariomac/gostream/README.md

   - [ ] Neg (for numbers)
   - [X] Not (for bools)
 * Future
+  - [ ] Collectors for future standard generic data structures
+    - E.g. [ ] Join (for strings)
+  - [ ] Allow users implement their own Comparable or Ordered types
   - [ ] More operations inspired in the Kafka Streams API
   - [ ] Parallel streams
-  - [ ] Allow users implement their own Comparable or Ordered types
-  - [ ] Collectors for future standard generic data structures

 ## Extra credits